defold/doc/docs/en/manuals/building-blocks.md

 ## Custom component properties

 Components have type specific properties that you set to alter the component in one way or another.
-It may be the width and height of a sprite component, or whether a sound component should loop its sound or not during playback. _Script components_, in contrast, allows you to specify custom properties for any purpose.
+It may be the width and height of a sprite component, or a flag dictating whether a sound component should loop its sound or not during playback. _Script components_, in contrast, allow you to specify custom properties for any purpose.
 In a script you define a script component simply by adding its definition to the script file:

 ```lua
 -- self.health will be automatically set to 100 by default.
 You can change